JSBmanD/docs/pages/apps/logging-branch-events-using-google-tag-manager.md

 ## Setting up Custom Tags on Android

-!!! warning "Pre-requisite"
+[block:callout]
+{
+  "type": "warning",
+  "title": "Pre-requisite",
-	Please ensure that you have the Branch SDK installed on Android.
+  "body": "Please ensure that you have the Branch SDK installed on Android."
+}
+[/block]

 1. Import your GTM container
 1. Implement a class that extends `com.google.android.gms.tagmanager.CustomTagProvider`.
 	Please see an example below :
 	```
 	import android.support.annotation.Keep;